 We develop a tailored incident response plan for each effort and will produce one for CNFJ/CNRJ.
 Our plan features an effective process for identifying an attack, determining its potential severity, mitigating it, restoring operational activities, and preventing further occurrence.
 With the understanding that incident prevention is everyone’s responsibility, we involve all team members in our incident response team in some way.
 As there are no dedicated incident responders for this CNFJ/CNRJ effort, we will fill incident response roles with existing team members who have other technical roles.
-Service disruption is a risk we have accounted for, as described in our response workflow and incident response time priotitization.
+Service disruption is a risk we have accounted for, as described in our response workflow and incident response time prioritization.

 Team AveningTech technicians often find knowledge base system embedded in the ticketing system a huge asset.
 Knowledge based systems allows Team AveningTech to capture, reuse and maintain documented IT solutions and expertise.
 The repository serves as an immediate research tool with solutions that were successful on the network we are supporting.
 We have available to us step by step resolutions for common service requests and incidents.
 This helps in providing quick, consistent service and increases chances of first call resolutions.
 Response times for individual task areas will mirror the requirements stated on page 175, etc., of the RFP PWS.
 Service call response and completion times will cover the specific tasks for C3P Ashore Support; Enterprise/Infrastructure Services Support; CS Support; Managed IT Services Support; and, Bilateral Communications and Networks Management Support.